Frostnip or bite, cold weather can hurt

 How to prevent cold-weather injuries

-Plan to enjoy winter outdoor exercises and activities.
-But also plan to minimize cold-weather injuries.
+- Plan to enjoy winter outdoor exercises and activities, and also plan to minimize cold-weather injuries.

 Whatever the weather is this winter, stay active, stay healthy, stay warm and stay safe.

-Dr. Matthew Bernard is a physician in Mayo Clinic Primary Care's Department of Family Medicine, and he practices at Mayo Family Clinic Northwest in Rochester, Minnesota.
+Matthew Bernard, M.D., is a physician in Primary Care in Rochester and Kasson's Department of Family Medicine.
+He practices at Mayo Family Clinic Northwest in Rochester, Minnesota.